TL;DR

 Runner-up

 The comparison between Height and Linear is definitively skewed by Height's impending shutdown.
 While Height once offered an innovative, AI-driven approach with extensive customization, its discontinuation makes it an unviable choice.
 Linear, in contrast, stands as an exemplary project management tool, particularly for software development teams.
 It wins across virtually all critical criteria, from future viability and performance to developer-centric workflows and reliable automation.
-Its consistent updates, robust community, and transparent pricing further solidify its position.
+Its consistent updates, solid community, and transparent pricing further solidify its position.
 For any team seeking a sustainable, high-performance solution, Linear is the unequivocal recommendation, serving as a powerful replacement for those forced to migrate from Height.

 Bottom Line: For any team needing a reliable project management solution today, Linear is the clear and only choice; Height's impending shutdown renders it obsolete.